The concordance invariant tau in link grid homology: Cobordisms

-\item \emph{Merge cobordism}.
+that is a degree 1 filtered map which still preserves the Maslov grading.
+The $W$ factor appears because in Equation \eqref{tilde} we take into account the size of $D_i$ and the number of components of $L_i$; while the first quantity is the same for both diagrams the link $L_2$ has one more component than $L_1$. \item \emph{Merge cobordism}.
 This cobordism (left in Figure \ref{Saddle}) represents a band move when $L_1$ has one more component than $L_2$.
-We have the isomorphism
+We have an isomorphism

-The map is obtained in the same way as $\Phi_{\text{Split}}$ in the previous case, but now it is filtered of degree 0. \end{enumerate}
+The map is obtained in the same way as $\Phi_{\text{Split}}$ in the previous case, but with the difference that now it is filtered of degree 0. \end{enumerate}

 Sometimes we are more interested in when a split and a merge cobordism appear together, the second just after the first, in the shape of what we call a torus cobordism (Figure \ref{Torus}).
-We have the following proposition. \begin{prop} Let $\Sigma$ be a torus cobordism between two links $L_1$ and $L_2$.
-Then $\Sigma$ induces an isomorphism, that is filtered of degree 1 and preserves the Maslov grading, between $\widehat{\mathcal{GH}}(L_1)$ and $\widehat{\mathcal{GH}}(L_2)$. \end{prop} \begin{proof} We can choose $D_1$ in a way that the split and the merge band moves can be performed on two disjoint bands.
-Then we apply twice the move shown in Figure \ref{Band} and we take as map the identity, which now is a chain map since $L_2$ has the same number of components of $L_1$ and so we do not have to change the special $O$-markings.
-Hence we obtain an isomorphism in homology with Maslov grading shift and filtered degree equal to the sum of the ones in ii) and iii). \end{proof} \begin{enumerate}[iv)] \item \emph{Birth cobordism}.
+We have the following proposition.

+\begin{prop} Let $\Sigma$ be a torus cobordism between two links $L_1$ and $L_2$.
+Then $\Sigma$ induces a Maslov grading preserving isomorphism between $\widehat{\mathcal{GH}}(L_1)$ and $\widehat{\mathcal{GH}}(L_2)$, which is filtered of degree 1 . \end{prop} \begin{proof} We can choose $D_1$ in a way that the split and the merge band moves can be performed on two disjoint bands.
+Then we apply twice the move shown in Figure \ref{Band} and we take as map the identity.
+In this case the identity is a chain map because $L_2$ has the same number of components of $L_1$; this means that the special $O$-markings in $D_1$ and $D_2$ are the same and then the two differentials coincide.
+In this way we obtain an isomorphism in homology with Maslov grading shift and filtered degree equal to the sum of the ones in ii) and iii). \end{proof} \begin{enumerate}[iv)] \item \emph{Birth cobordism}.
 A cobordism (Figure \ref{Birth}) representing a birth move. \end{enumerate} Since our cobordisms have boundary in both $L_1$ and $L_2$, we can always assume that a birth move is followed (possibly after some Reidemeister moves) by a merge move.
-Thus it is enough to define a map for the composition of these two cobordisms and this is what we do in the following proposition.
+Thus it is enough to define a map for the composition of these three cobordisms and this is what we do in the following proposition. \begin{prop} Let $\Sigma$ be a cobordism between two links $L_1$ and $L_2$ like the one in Figure \ref{Birth1}.
+Then $\Sigma$ induces an isomorphism $\Phi_{\text{Birth}}$ between $\widehat{\mathcal{GH}}(L_1)$ and $\widehat{\mathcal{GH}}(L_2)$ that preserves the Maslov grading and it is filtered of degree 0. \end{prop}